contensis/contensis.github.io/voiceandtone-src/README.md

 - Be an educator, not a salesperson.
 Show people how easy it is to use Contensis.
 - Keep your language and style consistent across articles.

 **Always proofread your work.
-Ask a colleague if possible or take a break and check it with fresh eyes before making it public**
+Ask a colleague if possible or take a break and check it with fresh eyes before making it public.**